HAS-Tools-2023/homework-jmeyer732/Homework_Submissions/Weekly_Assignments/Meyer_HW6.md

 ### Jessica(Jess) Meyer
 ### due October 9

+###
+3/3- Great job!
+Note for next time if you have a lto of numbers to report its okay with me if you take a screen shot of the table that VS code produces and just submit that so you don't have to type out all the numbers.
+###

 ### Assignment questions
  In addition to providing a summary of the forecast values you picked and why include the following analysis in your homework submission.
  Note that questions 3-5 are the same as last weeks questions, however this time you are expected to calculate your answer using the panda's dataframe